sjtrimble/angular/aio/content/tutorial/getting-started.md

 ### ( ) Event Binding

-We can listen of standard HTML events, or custom events that we will create later on our components.
+You can listen of standard HTML events, or custom events that you will create later on our components.

 <aio-gs-event-binding></aio-gs-event-binding>

 ### *ngIf

 *ngIf is known as a structural directive because it changes which HTML or components are rendered to the user at any given moment.
-Any directive with a * is called a structural directive and will have similar functionality.
+Any directive with an * is called a structural directive and will have similar functionality.

 <aio-gs-ng-if></aio-gs-ng-if>